jchansen925/portfolio/GulpBuildDoc.md

 }
 ```

-The **reset** function resets Panini's cache of layouts and partials.
+The 'reset' function resets Panini's cache of layouts and partials.

 ```javascript
 import panini   from 'panini';